reorproject/reor/README.md

 </p>

 > ### 📢 Announcement
 > We are now on [Discord](https://discord.gg/UaHN2Dyyzv)!
-We are shipping very quickly right now so sharing ❤️feedback❤️ with us will really help shape the product 🚀
+Our team is shipping very quickly right now so sharing ❤️feedback❤️ with us will really help shape the product 🚀